 At the Youth Sport Trust (YST) we have a proud track record of delivering major events for thousands of children and young people every year and we are very clear of our safeguarding responsibilities for children and young people.
-As an organisation we are also aware that we have a crucial role in safeguarding adults and YST is committed to Safeguarding Adults in line with national legislation and relevant national and local guidelines.
+As an organisation we are also aware that we have a crucial role in safeguarding adults.

-We are now actively promoting this to our own employees, workers, volunteers and trustees and all our partners with whom we work to ensure a mutual understanding of the YST standards and expectations.
-Like our Safeguarding Policy for working with children and young people our Safeguarding Adults Policy puts the well-being of all adults as our priority, ensuring that our activities are delivered in a way which keeps all adults safe.
+We are now actively promoting this to our own employees, volunteers and trustees and all our partners with whom we work to ensure a mutual understanding of the YST standards and expectations.
+Like our Safeguarding Policy for working with children and young people our Safeguarding Adults Policy puts the well-being of all adults as our priority.